Articles of Incorporation and Rules

 2. In addition to the provisions of the preceding paragraph, the association shall reject any request for the membership list if it is deemed that the request does not fall within the spirit of the laws and regulations, such as the legitimate exercise of a member's rights under the laws and regulations and the articles of incorporation, or the preservation of a creditor's claims

-Article 13 (Legal documents subject to disclosure in special cases)
+(Statutory documents to be kept on file in special cases)

 Chapter 3 Handling of Legal Disclosure Documents

-Article 14: Members who obtain the consent of at least three-hundredths of the total members may, during the business hours of the association, request the association pursuant to Article 4, Paragraph 1, to inspect or copy the accounting books, etc. stipulated in Article 32 of the Act, free of charge.
-However, the association may refuse such a request if there is a justifiable reason.
+Article 14 A member who has obtained the consent of 3% or more of the total members may, during the business hours of the association, request the association in accordance with Article 4, Paragraph 1, to inspect or copy the accounting books, etc. specified in Article 32 of the Act free of charge.
+However, the association may refuse such request if there is a legitimate reason.

-(Disclosure of Rules Concerning the Calculation Method of Officer Retirement Allowances)
+(Disclosure of Regulations Regarding the Calculation Method of Executive Retirement Allowances)

 Chapter 4 Handling of Non-Statutory Information

-Article 17 Members may request the Association to disclose any of the following information they wish to receive in accordance with Article 4, Paragraph 1:
+Article 17 A member may request the union to disclose any of the following information that he or she desires, in accordance with the provisions of Article 4, Paragraph 1.

 • Rules and Regulations